Sleep is a temporary state in which you are unconscious, but from which you can be aroused (woken up).

 Adult humans are diurnal, which means we tend to have one period of sleep every 24 hours, usually lasting around seven hours.
 We sleep at night because the environment is quiet and because after a normal day, we feel tired in the evening and ready for sleep.
-If you’re feeling drowsy during the day after a normal sleep period, you’re probably not getting enough good sleep.
+If you’re feeling drowsy during the day after what you consider a normal sleep period, you’re probably not getting enough good sleep.

 What happens if I don’t get enough sleep?

 If you don’t get enough sleep, you may experience difficulties such as reduced alertness and concentration.
 Some studies have linked a lack of sleep with increased appetite and weight gain.
 You’re also more susceptible to work accidents and it’ll take you longer to react when driving.